Technology Electives Curriculum

 Links to web sites other than those owned by Temple College Preparatory are offered as a service to readers.
 Temple College Preparatory was not involved in their production and is not responsible for their content.

 Click here to read our Copyright Notice in full, including procedures for copyright infringement.

 Temple Prep Video

 Dr. Elmer C. Gregory, principal, welcomes you to Temple College Prep.
 TCP offers a comprehensive education to children of all backgrounds.
-Click below to view our latest video.
+Click to view our video.

 Want More Info?

-Interested in learning more on the happenings on campus?
-Sign up for our newsletter and "Like Us" on Facebook.
+Parents are you interested in keeping up with what's happening on campus?
+Sign up for our newsletter or "Like Us" on Facebook.